Vale of White Horse

 The Vale of White Horse is a local government district of Oxfordshire in England.
 It was historically part of Berkshire.
 It is crossed by the Ridgeway National Trail in its far south, across the North Wessex Downs AONB at the junction of four counties.
 The northern boundary is defined by the River Thames.
 The name refers to Uffington White Horse, a prehistoric hill figure.

 As well as being a local authority district, the Vale of White Horse is a geographical, historical and cultural region.
 The name "Vale of White Horse" predates the present-day local authority district, having been described, for example, in Daniel Defoe's 1748 travel account A Tour thro' the Whole Island of Great Britain.
 There are references to the name as early as the 17th century; the Elizabethan antiquarian and historian William Camden referred to the "Vale of White Horse" in his 1610 topographical study on the British Isles.
 Traditionally, the Vale has been understood to cover an area wider than the present-day local authority district, stretching from Buscot, in the west, to Streatley, in the east.
 The Vale and Downland Museum, based in Wantage, stores and presents the cultural heritage of the region.

 History

+Establishment

 The area has been long settled as a productive fertile chalklands above well-drained clay valleys, and well-farmed with many small woodlands and hills between the Berkshire Downs and the River Thames on its north and east sides.
 It is named after the prominent and large Bronze Age-founded Uffington White Horse hill figure.

 The local government district was formed as part of the 1974 re-organisation, taking in three small Berkshire towns – in descending size order Abingdon, Faringdon and Wantage – and the surrounding rural parishes.
 There are 68 parishes in the district.
 Previously, since the 19th century, the administrative areas had been the Municipal Borough of Abingdon, Wantage Urban District, Abingdon Rural District, Faringdon Rural District, and most of Wantage Rural District.

+Possible merger

+Under current local government reorganisation plans, all district councils in Oxfordshire, as well as the county council, would be abolished in 2028.
+Part of the district near Oxford would become part of a Greater Oxford unitary authority, while the rest would become part of a new Ridgeway unitary authority along with most of the fellow Oxfordshire district South Oxfordshire and the existing West Berkshire unitary.
+However, on 7 September 2026, the government announced that a number of ongoing local government reorganisations, including the one affecting Vale of White Horse, would be paused until the decision is "reviewed".
+Planned elections to the shadow authority will now not go ahead next year, with Vale of White Horse Council elections taking place instead.
+It is not clear whether and when the proposed changes will go ahead.